- About Us

+About Us**

 When you get behind the wheel, you assume the risk of getting into a car accident every time.
 A crash isn’t something anyone wants to think about, yet thousands of people are involved in motor vehicle crashes in America every day.
 Most car accidents are preventable.
 They result from someone else’s negligence – a distracted driver, careless vehicle part manufacturer, or inattentive roadway maintenance crew member.

 If you or a loved one has recently been involved in a car accident while driving in Minneapolis, contact our experienced accident team at Knutson + Casey for a free evaluation of your case.
-We’ve successfully tried or settled more than 2,000 cases in Minnesota, and can help you understand your rights.
+We’ve successfully tried or settled more than 2,000 cases in Minnesota, and can help you get the most compensation from your claim.